kampro/kampro.github.io/_drafts/2019-08-14-whats-new-in-swift.md

 ## Opaque result types {#head-10}

-Let's see the problem, if we had this code
+Let's see the problem if we had this code

 {% highlight swift %}
 protocol Shape { ... }